Answered By: Shannon Sanders Last Updated: Jan 29, 2020 Views: 4703

-Textbooks are not commonly peer-reviewed with the same diligence as journal articles.
-This means their contents are not held to the same scientific standard as the content of peer-reviewed scientific journal articles.
-They should not be the principle source for scientific research papers.
+However, textbooks are not commonly peer-reviewed with the same diligence as journal articles.
+This means their contents are not held to the same scientific standard as the content of current peer-reviewed scientific journal articles.
+Textbooks should not be the principle source for scientific research papers.

 On the other hand, scientific journal articles are great places to look for information.
-Their contents are peer-reviewed, meaning that other experts in the field check and review the information contained in the article.
+Their contents are peer-reviewed, meaning that other experts in the field check and review the information contained in the article before it is published.

 Scientific journal articles can be found using various databases available through the library website.
 The databases are grouped by subject and can be accessed through the Subject Guide or Course Guide for the subject you are researching